UltimateGemini/iOS-11/README.md

 # iOS-11
-Welcome, Here's a collection of iPhone Apps I built demonstrating my understanding of the new features that come in iOS 11 & Swift 4.
+Welcome, Here's a collection of iPhone Apps I built.
+Chronologically ordered by the most recent project above.
+Some Apps demonstrating the new features that come in iOS 11 & Swift 4.